Mental Health

 • In 2023 Boys & Girls Clubs of Metro Denver was named the winner of Boys & Girls Clubs of America’s Trauma-Informed Practice Honor Award

-• We have allocated 11 full-time Mental Health Team professionals to support our kids and staff
+• We have a full-time staff of mental health professionals to support our kids and staff

 • Each week, every Club receives an onsite visit from a social worker, who facilitates individual connection sessions and small social-emotional learning groups that support a wide range of mental and behavioral health needs.